 Directions

-- Prepare the Filling: In a bowl, mix the chopped apples with lemon juice, sugar, breadcrumbs, golden raisins, and cinnamon.
+- Mix apples, lemon juice, sugar, breadcrumbs, raisins, and cinnamon.